tanejasomi/DDP_Implementation_meteor/README.md

-# Distributed Data Protocol Implementation Demo With Meteor
+# Distributed Data Protocol Implementation With Meteor

 Distributed Data Protocol is Client-Server Protocol based on WebSockets for queuing and updating a Server-Side database and for synchronizing such updates among clients.
 Project implemented to show